DevExpress/devextreme-documentation/concepts/Common/Accessibility/00 Overview/20 Contrast Color Theme.md

-DevExtreme built-in themes ensure a proper contrast ratio between colors, which makes components visually distinct for users with vision deficiencies.
+DevExtreme includes a built-in [Generic Contrast theme](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/) that ensures a proper contrast ratio between colors, which makes components visually distinct for users with vision deficiencies.

-Refer to the following article to learn more: [Predefined Themes](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/).